bearhsiang/SSLST/README.md

 # SSLST

+This repo is for utilizing Self-Supervised Learning (SSL) speech models in speech translation.
+It supports three tasks relavant to speech translation:
+1. **T2T**: Machine Translation for transcription to translation.
+2. **S2T**: Speech Translation for speech SSL features to translation.
+3. **U2T**: Speech Translation for speech SSL discrete units to translation.

 ## Setup

 Please first setup the following configuration in `script/setup.sh`.
 (You could do this by copying and modifying `script/setup_example.sh`)